gomorpheus/morpheus-docs/_build/html/_sources/infrastructure/hosts/hosts.rst.txt

 Virtual Machines
 ----------------

-The Virtual Machines tab lists all Managed and Unmanaged VM's across {morpheus}.
+The Virtual Machines tab lists all Managed and Unmanaged VM's across |morpheus| .
 Managed VM's are either provisioned by Morpheus, or inventoried VM's that were converted to managed.
 Unmanaged VM's are from Cloud integrations with "Inventory Existing Instances" enabled in the Cloud settings.

 .. //==== Managing Virtual Machines
 .. //==== Removing Virtual Machines